 Amid all the nature are thrill rides, a 3-D show (housed in the "root system" of the iconic Tree of Life), two first-rate musicals, and character meet and greets.
 Cast members are as likely to hail from Kenya or South Africa as they are from Kentucky or South Carolina.
 It's all part of the charm.
 New park areas based on the movie Avatar are expected to open in 2017, a fitting addition, since the film’s theme of living in harmony with nature reflects the park’s eco-philosophy.

 Typhoon Lagoon and Blizzard Beach are two of the world's best water parks.
 What sets them apart?
 It's the same thing that differentiates all Disney parks—the detailed themes.
 Whether you're cast away on a balmy island at Typhoon Lagoon or washed up on a ski-resort-turned-seaside-playground at Blizzard Beach, the landscaping and clever architecture will add to the fun of flume and raft rides, wave pools, and splash areas.
 Another plus: the vegetation has matured enough to create shade.
 The Disney water parks give you that lost-in-paradise feeling on top of all those high-speed, wedgie-inducing waterslides.
 They're so popular that crowds often reach overflow capacity in summer.
-If you're going to Disney for five days or more between April and October, add the Water Park Fun & More option to your Magic Your Way ticket.
+If you're going to Disney for four days or more between April and October, add the Water Park Fun & More option to your Magic Your Way ticket.